Create a Website Account - Manage notification subscriptions, save form progress and more.

 Very low interest financing for repairs or emergency repairs to single-family residential dwellings.

 A leaking roof, deteriorated- siding, flooring, leaking pipes, single pane windows, electrical problems, and health/safety hazards.
 Also lead based paint reduction to homes constructed prior to 1978.
+This will depend on available funding.

 If a water well, septic system, or furnace (furnace in cold conditions) should stop working and need to be replaced.
+Also, a leaking or damaged roof would be considered an emergency.

 Contact the Housing Office at 989-731-7570.
 Questions will be asked to see if you qualify.